Duimon/Duimon-Mega-Bezel/guides/Boilerplate_Introduction.md

 I have five standard subclasses in my presets; Bezel, Custom_Bezel_001, Custom_Bezel_002, PVM20, and TM20.
 Each of these has a matching global reference target.

+There is one additional subclass for presets that don't fit into any of these categories. (e.g. "Monitor" presets.)

 The section below the active reference will let you define the base preset locally.
 I will focus on this more in another guide.

 Let's examine the global reference path.